← Back to .knowledge

 FAQ

-Is the open core useful without Pro2Pilot Inspector Pro?
+Is the free core useful without Pro2Pilot Inspector Pro?

 Yes.
-The open core contains repo-local routing, trust, freshness, tools, integrations, metrics, and a static local Inspector baseline.
+The free core contains repo-local routing, trust, freshness, tools, integrations, metrics, and a local read-only Inspector.

 Why keep agent context in GitHub?